sripriyaagarwal16/Ardh-Naari-Shakti/README.md

 3. After completing this procedure you can use all the features that is in the website

 **DEMO Video**
+Watch the video by clicking on the image below:

 [![Watch the video](Prototype/ArdhNaariShakti.png)](https://youtu.be/wXBwyKOVksM?si=I9qDjhIc2T1r8RQ0)